 - BCBH Events

 Program Coordinator - Sean Audet started working for the BC Bereavement Helpline in September of 2018.
 He began as a practicum student from the Social Service Worker program at Langara College utilizing his compassionate and active listening skills to provide empathetic listening to callers across BC.
-After completing his practicum, Sean was hired for the BC Summer Jobs position where he helped operate the helpline and updated our Resource Directory.
-After completion of the BC Summer Jobs position, Sean was hired on as the Administrative Assistant in September of 2018 and was promoted to Program Coordinator in 2019, where he assists the Program Manager, hires and trains volunteers, coordinates events, assists in bookkeeping duties, and looks for ways to improve efficiency in the office.
+After completing his practicum, Sean was hired for the BC Summer Jobs position where he helped operate the Helpline and updated the BCBH Provincial Resource Directory.
+After completion of the BC Summer Jobs position, Sean was hired on as the Administrative Assistant in September of 2018 and was promoted to Program Coordinator in 2019, where he assists the Executive Director, hires and trains volunteers, coordinates events, assists in bookkeeping duties, and looks for ways to improve efficiency in the office.
 Sean has enjoyed the challenges of working in a non-profit organization and feels valued as a member of the team.
 He currently has a Social Service Worker certificate and is working toward a bachelor's degree in Social Work, where he looks to continue supporting vulnerable and disadvantaged people throughout his career.